Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 He did after all bear some blame for the debacle with Julian Etsicitty and Wilhelmina Briggs that had, mercifully, played out far in the woods out of the public eye.

 The fallout was far-reaching.
-The SOR’s beloved regimental mascot had fallen, an influential local figure who---worse---also happened to be a US government official had been attacked and survived only by the barest margin, by the woman right at the top of the USA’s most wanted list, who had somehow been smuggled into the city that *he,* Gabe, protected.
+The SOR’s beloved regimental mascot had fallen, an influential local figure who - worse - also happened to be a US government official had been attacked and survived only by the barest margin, by the woman right at the top of the USA’s most wanted list, who had somehow been smuggled into the city that *he,* Gabe, protected.

 And it had happened only a day or two after Gabe had personally stripped the Special Envoy’s three-man security team leader of his firearms license.